adel3li/soft-skills/README.md

   <details>
     <summary><strong>Answering Questions</strong></summary>

+  - Listening to understand, not to respond
+  - Asking clarifying questions before answering
+  - Answer, Explain, Educate
+  - Advanced topic: challenging the premise of statements disguised as questions and reframing traps

   </details>

   <details>
     <summary><strong>Asking Questions</strong></summary>

+  - You can sound stupid once
+  - One of the most dangerous phrases in business: "I assumed"
+  - Soliciting "Answer, Explain, Educate" from others

   </details>

   <details>
     <summary><strong>Standup Meetings</strong></summary>

+  - Why do we have standup meetings
+  - Mental models: describe your mental model of how a standup is run (e.g., inputs and outputs)
+  - How to present your work effectively (e.g., tell me the time; don't build me the clock)
+  - How to say you are blocked on someone without throwing them under the bus
+  - Advanced discussion: the spotlight effect
+  - Advanced discussion: how to suggest improvements to your team's standup/agile processes

   </details>

   <details>
     <summary><strong>1:1 Meetings</strong></summary>

+  - Why spend time one-on-one
+  - Agenda and goals of conversations
+  - Building rapport (e.g., managing up and sideways)
+  - The emotional bank of trust

   </details>

   <details>
     <summary><strong>Some Percepts to Follow</strong></summary>

+  - Don’t say anything you wouldn’t say in front of your grandmother
+  - Silence is golden; we have two ears and one mouth for a reason
+  - Feynman’s Razor: complexity and jargon are used to mask a lack of deep understanding

   </details>